microtrain/bootcamp/06-CSS/01-CSSBasics.md

 <a id="toggleMenu">Menu<a>
 ```

 Create a CSS selector for the toggleMenu attribute.
-This style will be similar to but set breakpoints opposite to that of ```nav``` meaning this will only appear on smal
+This style will be similar to but set breakpoints opposite to that of ```nav``` meaning this will only appear on small

 ```css